-Panel Member #9 The QM Stewards demonstrated moderate validity using a unique correlation between the HF RSRR and the Star Ratings.
-Strong correlation with the EDAC score was a better comparison for supporting validity.
+Panel Member #9 The QM Stewards demonstrated moderate validity using a unique correlation between the AMI RSRR and the Star Ratings.
+Given the controversy regarding the accuracy of the Star Ratings and the fact that Yale Core developed the Star Rating methodology, I would have preferred a different method of demonstrating validity.